juju/docs/src/en/developer-resources.md

     description: "One line description that is useful when operators need to push it."
 ```
 The `filename` is the name of the resource after it has been retrieved.
 Juju
-will check extension on files and will prevent files with other extensions
+will check extension on the file being uploaded and will prevent files with
-to be uploaded.
+different extensions from being uploaded.

 # Managing resources

 Resources can be uploaded to a local Juju controller, where only charms from
-that controller can access the resources, or the Juju charm store where access
+that controller can access the resources, or the Juju Charm Store where access
 is controlled by permissions.

 ## Listing resources